raheelsayeed/vimatics/labgear.md

 permalink: /labgear/
 ---

-# Award winning Pocket tool for Medical Laboratory Tests, LabGear packs in all that is needed for quick reference in clinical rounds.
+# Award winning Pocket tool for Medical Laboratory Tests for quick reference in clinical rounds.

 -----------

-Clinical rotations is where medical references are needed the most, with the **highly intuitive interface** of LabGear, you've got over 300+ lab tests at your fingertips in a way never presented before:
+Clinical rotations is where medical references are needed the most, with the **highly intuitive interface** of LabGear, you've got over **300+** lab tests at your fingertips in a way never presented before:

-- Intuitive User Interface with tabbed browsing, tag shortcuts
+- Intuitive User Interface with tabbed browsing and shortcuts
 - Support for Conventional Units (US) and SI units
+- Fishbone schematic Panels

+## Available with Subscription (iOS)

+- Detailed explanations, differential diagnoses, clinical presentations
+- Be up to date with the most recent related publications and abstracts right within the app
 - Your custom reference intervals and bookmarks and notes are synced across devices via iCloud.
 - Inbuilt links to Lab Tests Online.org, Wikipedia and an inbuilt browser for searching online, straight from within the app
-- Fishbone schematic panel images

-### Screenshots

 <div style="display: grid; grid-gap: 20px; grid-template-columns: auto auto auto auto; ">
   <div class="gallery__img" >